Hometown: Newberg, OR

 What is one piece of advice you have for prospective students?

-Visit the campuses of the colleges your are interested in.
+Interact with the campuses of the colleges your are interested in.
+If you are able to visit, that can be an incredibly valuable experience, but if you aren't able to visit, connect with current students and get a sense of campus from them.
 Every college has great brochures and websites that allow you to gather information about the school but the best way to get to know a college is to talk with the current students, interact with the professors, and see the residence halls.
 Truly engage with those on campus so you can see for yourself if it is a good fit for you.